 - Include fiber-rich foods such as fruits and vegetables, legumes and whole grains.
 They help in preventing constipation.

-- Avoid spicy, acidic, and fatty foods as they ease the symptoms of indigestion and heartburn.
+- Avoid spicy, acidic, and fatty foods, even if you have a craving for them, as they elevate the symptoms of indigestion and heartburn.

 What To Expect During Your Visit To The Ob/Gyn?

-Starting this trimester, you should visit your doctor twice a month.
+Starting this trimester, you should visit your doctor twice a month for receiving proper prenatal care.
 Follow the doctor’s advice and instructions without fail.
 You might have to get the following tests and checks done (3).

-- Physical examination: Your weight and blood pressure are checked.
+- Physical examination: Your weight and blood pressure are checked to monitor your weight gain and assess the risk of developing pre-eclampsia.
 Also, the breasts, abdomen, and vagina are examined.

-- Ultrasound scan: This is conducted to analyze the changes in baby development.
+- Ultrasound scan: This is conducted to analyze the changes in fetal development.
+It is also the time for your first growth scan.

-- Heartbeat: Doppler ultrasound is used to check the fetal heartbeat.
+- Heartbeat: Doppler ultrasound is used to check the fetal heart rate.

-- Rhogam shot: If you belong to the Rh-negative blood group, you may have to take Rh immune globulin injection during the seventh month.
+- Rhogam shot: If you belong to the Rh-negative blood group, and your partner is Rh-positive, you may have to take Rh immune globulin injection during the seventh month, provided the indirect Coombs test is negative.
 It helps build antibodies against the Rh factor (11).

 Ultrasound During The Seventh Month